 I live in Surrey with my terrier and lecture on both art history and history.
 I have taught the following courses in art and medieval history: Art & Architecture in Renaissance 1350-1500; The Exchange of Ideas between Southern & Northern Europe – Giotto & Van Eyck to Michelangelo & Hans Holbein the Younger; The Italian High Renaissance & Mannerism 1500 – 1600; The Stranger Painters of the Tudor Court (stranger is a way of describing foreigners); The Marketing of Monarchy; Elizabeth I – the Age of Gloriana; The Normans in Europe; The Reconquest of Spain; The Rise of the Venetian Republic; The Albigensian Crusade; France 1450 – 1500; The Golden Age of Dutch Art and How the Impressionists documented the Industrial Revolution.
 In addition I have given study days on Hans Holbein the Younger, Nicholas Hilliard and the history of the Tudor Miniature.
 I am frequently asked to give talks to art clubs and various other groups on art and history.

-In the past I have written articles for the Tudor Society and am currently working with a documentary maker researching a previously unknown Tudor portrait.
+I have written articles for QueenAnneBoleyn.com, TudorsDynasty, On the Tudor Trail and the Tudor Society and am currently working with a documentary maker researching a previously unknown Tudor portrait.